 You can ajaxify most anything in WordPress.
 There are a lot of cool, AJAX powered plugins.
 AJAX is especially great for reducing the time involved in content searches.

 I wrote on this blog recently about using FacetWP to created an Amazon.com-style “faceted” search system.
 Part of what makes that so cool is that the results are loaded via AJAX.
 Another cool search plugin SearchWP has a free, AJAX powered add-on for AJAX search results.
-The best part about that add-on is it works without SearchWP installed via the default WordPress search and should work with most other WordPress search plugins.
+The best part about that add-on is it works without SearchWP installed via the default WordPress search and should work with most of the top WordPress search plugins.

 Another part of most sites that can be improved with AJAX is form submission.
 Most forms don’t really need to redirect after submission, they just do in order to allow PHP to process them.
 AJAX allows the data to be sent to the server for processing via AJAX without a page load.
 Many form builder plugins have AJAX add-ons or have it built-in as an option.
 My personal favorite is Caldera Forms, which allows you to turn AJAX form submission on and off per form.